“Diversity is inefficient.”

 He emphasized that in order to manage diverse teams, the key leadership skill to develop is the ability to understand and accept different ideas while maintaining your own opinions.

-Referring to his experience in Nissan, he added, “Diversity exists to create a positive conflict from people with different values.”
+Referring to his experience in Nissan, he added, “Diversity exists to create positive conflict between people with different values.”

 In Nissan’s case, diversity was sustainably managed with great help from the Nissan Way, which helped unify a very globalized company.
 Nissan has over 37 nationalities represented at its headquarters in Yokohama.
 The company opened a Diversity Development Office, as well as a Diversity Steering Committee to oversee the entire organization.
 For two years running, it was named one of DiversityInc’s 25 Noteworthy Companies.

 There is a growing body of research to support this strategy.
 McKinsey & Company found that “companies in the top quartile for gender or racial and ethnic diversity are more likely to have financial returns above their national industry medians.”

 To be truly successful, Hata suggested that leaders need to bridge the gap between sympathy and empathy.

 Sympathy allows a leader to support the organization by “standing on the other side.”
 Empathy takes it a step further by creating opportunities to “be in the other person’s shoes.”
 This increases the leader’s ability to accept and harness differences between people.

 “Start with sympathy—then lead with empathy,” Hata stressed.

 In today’s world, where “diversity” has become a huge corporate buzzword, Hata cautioned not to think of it as panacea, as by its very nature diversity can be cumbersome, even inefficient.